GATEKEEPER-OU/Synthetic-Data/README.md

 2. Middleware

-The purpose of the Middleware layer is to reformat the generated data and to transfer the data in a secure manner to downstream systems.
+The purpose of the Middleware layer is to reformat data and to transfer the data in a secure manner to downstream systems.
 For example, the code in the Middleware layer converts the compressed FHIR from Generation into tabular format and transfers this data to Evaluation so that statistical analysis could be carried out

 3. Evaluation